AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

        end Push;

-       function Pop (S : in out Unbounded_Stack) return T is
+       function Pop (S : in out Unbounded_Stack) return Element is
        begin
-          return E : T do
+          return E : Element do
              if Is_Empty (S) then
                 raise Stack_Underflow;
              end if;